 It allocates job responsibilities into various levels and coordinates into positions.
 Job positions are logically connected from the top level to the lower level which serves as a chain of command.

-Each message created at different levels of management can be transmitted to desired person or levels through this chain without any interruption.
+Each message created at different levels of management can be transmitted to the desired person or levels through this chain without any interruption.

 Best Use of Human Resources